Colorado State University

 Maria Gisbert-Queral (Master’s Student, 2019–2020): Senior Product Manager, Clarity AI

-Undergraduate Students and Visitors: Soleil Culley, Lena Kabeshita (CSU SCS Practicum), Quinn Herbine (USDA REEU Fellow), Maria Valenzuela (UCI CAMP Summer Scholar), Tarun Patel, Saleh AlDilaijan, Daniel Muñoz Flores (USDA WRPI Intern), and Tyanna Bui
+Undergraduate students and visitors — Kate McGill, Soleil Culley, Lena Kabeshita (CSU SCS Practicum), Quinn Herbine (USDA REEU Fellow), Maria Valenzuela (UCI CAMP Summer Scholar), Tarun Patel, Saleh AlDilaijan, Daniel Muñoz Flores (USDA WRPI Intern), and Tyanna Bui.